manojkumarvohra/hive-blocks/README.md

 ```

 Note: The supporting files for above block configuration can be found in sample folder in project.
+(Execution log can be seen in sample folder)

 - Here the execution can be subdivided into blocks where each block signify a pl/sql block with multiple IFs, Queries or nesting of that with in each other.
 - The execution order of blocks is determined by 'block-id' of each sub block element.